Aircloak/aircloak/README.md

 These commands will pull the desired images from `quay.io` and restart the container.
 Notice that there's no building involved with this command.

-### A public release

-We have a set of Aircloak installations that don't have their own individual releases, but run our official production release.
-These systems are demo systems and customer facing Aircloak hosted systems.

-To upgrade these Aircloaks to the latest released production version (the version specified in the [VERSION](./VERSION) file), run the `./publish_public_systems.sh` command.
-It will update both the `air` and `cloak` container.

-Just like the `./publish.sh` command, the `./publish_public_systems.sh` command uses the deployment information from the [deploy_targets](./deploy_targets) folder.
-All [deploy_targets](./deploy_targets) containing `PUBLIC_SYSTEM=true` will be deployed.
-No specific deploy target should be specified when running the command.

-This process of updating the system is separate from the process of creating the production release itself.
-A [production release](https://github.com/Aircloak/aircloak/wiki/Releases) should be made prior to the script being run.

 ### Setting up the build server

 1. The machine needs to be able to access github.com at ports 22 (ssh) and 9418 (git protocol).